conradakunga/Blog/_posts/2024-12-06-required-properties-vs-constructors-in-domain-objects.md

 }
 ```

-Here we no longer use [automatic properties](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/auto-implemented-properties) and manage the private field for the `DateOfBirth` property ourselves.
+Here, we no longer use [automatic properties](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/auto-implemented-properties) and manage the private field for the `DateOfBirth` property ourselves.

-However, personally I would not use this approach at all.
+However, personally, I would not use this approach at all.
 I prefer to have a single external concern responsible for the validation for a couple of reasons:

 1. When this request is received by the server API, it will still need to perform the exact same validations.
 You have no reason to trust user inputs.
-2. If the validation is a single concern, it can be re-used across application layers as well as across applications.
+2. If the validation is a single concern, it can be reused across application layers as well as across applications.
 3. Validations might be more complex, requiring database access or API access.
 Having these dependencies on a plain class is an overkill.
 Also, having such complex logic in a constructor is a code smell.
-4. Having all validation in a central place is better for understading and maintenance.
+4. Having all validation in a central place is better for understanding and maintenance.

 I would do this using the [FluentValidation](https://docs.fluentvalidation.net/en/latest/) library and write a validator like this: